-Saint Patrick’s Basilica is the oldest English-speaking Roman Catholic Church in Montréal, renowned for its historic links to the Irish-Canadian community.
-The church was built in the Gothic Revival style and celebrated its first mass on St. Patrick’s Day, March 17, 1847.
+St. Patrick’s Basilica is the oldest English-speaking Roman Catholic Church in Montréal, renowned for its historic links to the Irish-Canadian community.
+The church is located in downtown Montréal, was built in the Gothic Revival style and celebrated its first mass on St. Patrick’s Day, March 17, 1847.

-A designated National Historic Site of Canada, Saint Patrick’s interior is a feast for the eyes.
-Featuring motifs combining the French fleur de lys and Irish shamrocks, a Casavant Frères pipe organ dating to 1895, and memorials to two famous parishioners: Thomas D’Arcy McGee, a Father of Confederation who was assassinated in Ottawa in 1868, and the great Québécois poet Émile Nelligan who was baptized in the church on Christmas Day 1879.
+A designated National Historic Site of Canada, Saint Patrick’s interior features motifs combining the French fleur de lys and Irish shamrocks, a Casavant Frères pipe organ dating to 1895, and memorials to two famous parishioners: Thomas D’Arcy McGee, a Father of Confederation who was assassinated in Ottawa in 1868, and the great Québécois poet Émile Nelligan who was baptized in the church on Christmas Day 1879.